 - Kosher salt

-4. To prepare the spiced walnuts, in a small bowl, stir together the sugar, 1/2 tsp. salt, the cinnamon and cayenne.
-In a bowl, toss the walnuts with 2 tsp. water and then with the spice mixture.
+- To prepare the spiced walnuts, in a small bowl, stir together the sugar, ½ teaspoon salt, the cinnamon, and cayenne.
+In a medium bowl, toss the walnuts with 2 teaspoons water and then with the spice mixture.
 Set aside.

-5. Remove the chicken from the marinade (reserving the marinade) and place on one end of the prepared pan.
+- Remove the chicken from the marinade (reserving the marinade) and place on one end of the prepared pan.
 Roast for 20 minutes, then flip the chicken and brush with the reserved marinade.
 Place the broccoli on the other end of the pan (leaving room for the walnuts) and roast for 10 minutes.
 Stir the broccoli and place the walnuts in a single layer on the pan.
-Continue roasting until the chicken is opaque throughout, the broccoli is fork-tender, and the walnuts are toasted and deep brown, 5 to 8 minutes longer.
-Toss the broccoli with the walnuts and serve immediately with the chicken.
-Serves 4.
+Continue roasting until the chicken is opaque throughout, the broccoli is fork-tender, and the walnuts are toasted and deep brown, 5-8 minutes longer.
+Toss the broccoli with the walnuts and serve right away with the chicken.

 Recipe adapted from Williams Sonoma Sheet Pan Suppers Cookbook, by Kate McMillan